ibm-cloud-docs/openshift/edge-classic-nlb.md

 1. If NLB pods are still deployed to non-edge nodes, you can delete the pods so that they redeploy to edge nodes.

     Delete only one pod at a time, and verify that the pod is rescheduled onto an edge node before you delete other pods.
     {: important}

     1. Delete a pod.
-Example for if one of the `public-crc81nk5l10gfhdql4i3qg-alb1` NLB pods did not schedule to an edge node:
+For example, if one of the `public-crc81nk5l10gfhdql4i3qg-alb1` NLB pods did not schedule to an edge node:
         ```sh
         oc delete pod ibm-cloud-provider-ip-169-46-17-2-76fcb4965d-wz6dg -n ibm-system
         ```